TUTORIALS & ADVICE

 Preventive measures

-• Prepare the substrate using sanding paper with the grit size specified by the primer manufacturer.
-As a general rule, sand scratches with fine abrasive paper.
+• Prepare the substrate using the grit size specified by the primer manufacturer.
+In general, sand scratches with fine abrasive paper.

 • Dry the primer thoroughly in accordance with the data sheet.